We See You

 Lucerne – Mullbau collective (large formation) Sound The Alarm:

-Jonas Gehrig (double bass), Valeria Zangger (drums), Daniel Steffen (piano), Hans-Peter Pfammatter (synthesizer), Silke Strahl (saxophone), Carlo Brühlhardt (saxophone), Hannah Wirnsberger (flute), Nora Vetter (viola), Natalie Peters (voice), Biliana Voutchkova (violin), Marie Cecile Reber ( electronics)
+Jonas Gerigk (double bass), Marie Cécile Reber (electronics), Valeria Zangger (drums), Daniel Steffen (piano), Hans-Peter Pfammatter (synthesizer), Silke Strahl (saxophone), Carlo Brülhard (saxophone), Hannah Wirnsberger (flute), Nora Vetter (viola), Natalie Peters (voice), Biliana Voutchkova (violin)

 Locarno – Ensemble Sous-Sol (large formation) Sound The Alarm:

-Ivano Torre (drums), Nicolas Monguzzi (percussion), Sheldon Suter (percussion), Luca Manzo (piano), Hanswerner Plüss (piano), Enrico Teofani (trombone), Hanspeter Wespi (cello), Ueli Zysset (double bass), Gregor Vidic (saxophone), Fabio Martini (bass clarinet), Biliana Voutchkova (violin), Natalie Peters (voice), Luca Sisera (double bass), Francesco Giudici (electric guitar)
+Ivano Torre (drums), Nicolas Monguzzi (percussion), Sheldon Suter (drums/cedra), Thomas Canna (percussion), Luca Manzo (organ), Hanswerner Plüss (electronics), Enrico Teofani (trombone), Hanspeter Wespi (cello), Ueli Zysset (double bass), Fabio Martini (bass clarinet), Rosmarie Stucker (voice), Natalie Peters (voice), Luca Sisera (double bass), Francesco Giudici (electric guitar), Francesca Naibo (electric guitar)

 Bern (small formations):